Baby & Child Mental Health

 Even though it is natural, parents and babies learn how to nurse together.
 For some, it is easy.
 Others have challenges.
 Most challenges occur in the first weeks.
 Here are some resources to help.

-Human milk helps protect babies from colds, infections, allergies, asthma, obesity, and diabetes.
+Your milk helps protect babies from colds, infections, allergies, asthma, obesity, and diabetes.

 It lowers the risk of breast cancer and helps the new parent’s body recover from birth.